Hogeschool-Windesheim/conditioned-goods-use-case/network/README.md

 All prerequisites can be downloaded by running the 'Hyperledger-prereq.sh' script.

 ### Docker Swarm
-Docker swarm is used to connect the docker containers on both servers.
+Docker swarm is used to connect all docker containers that will be running both servers.
 Run the command 'Docker swarm init' on the Docker Swarm Manager Node to create a new swarm service.
 This command results in a worker join token.
 Run this token on the second server to join the swarm network.

 After this a overlay network needs to be created.
 The overlay network name used in the scripts is 'Kontgoods'.
-To create a overlay network with this name the command ' docker network create --driver overlay --subnet=10.200.1.0/24 --attachable Kontgoods' needs to be run on the docker manager.
+To create a overlay network with this name the command 'docker network create --driver overlay --subnet=10.200.1.0/24 --attachable Kontgoods' needs to be run on the docker swarm manager.

 You can check if the overlay network is running by running the command 'docker network ls'.